-Ready for some of the easiest and most delicious cake you’ve ever had in your life?
+Ready for some of the easiest and most yummy cake you’ve ever had in your life?
 Because this White Chocolate Raspberry Poke Cake is exactly that.
 It’s super rich, indulgent and deliciously sweet.

 There are a lot of different combinations of flavors I love out there.
 Peanut butter and chocolate is definitely one of them… hence the peanut butter chocolate cookies and the peanut butter and chocolate milkshakes.
-White chocolate raspberry is up there in the top three though and is one of those combos I feel like is routinely underrepresented and underhyped.
+White chocolate raspberry is up there in the top three though and is one of those combos I feel like is routinely under hyped.

 I know there are some of you out there that don’t like white chocolate (and yet, you’re here…) but I’m going to go ahead and assume you’re in the minority.
 Because white chocolate is delicious.
 And raspberries.
 Is there a better fruit in the world?
 I mean, we’re willing to put up with all those pesky seeds just to eat them!
 You’re in luck though, as this recipe helps you get all that raspberry flavor without the seeds mucking things up.